12 best typing software programs to learn to type fast

 *Disclosure: This post contains affiliate links.
 Read the full disclosure at the end of this post.

-1. Typesy Typing Software
+1. Typesy VIP

-Verdict – Typesy is one of the best typing software available in terms of user-friendliness, video coaching, the number of activities and lessons, progress tracking and adaptive learning strategies.
 Tip: Typesy VIP suits on-demand learning.
-Family/Homeschool is the same program but the better deal for long-term learning offering a 5 years license.
+Family/Homeschool is the same program but the better deal for long-term learning, offering a 5-year license.

 Typesy: Visit website.
-Free for 7 days.
+Free for 7 days. $9/month.
 5 users.
 All systems.

 Homeschool: Family $67 – 4 students/2 admins.
 Visit website.